dieptran/boot-microservices-demo/README.md

 # Technical Design
 ## Overview
+This application would consists 2 main part:
+- Frontend (storefront web ui)
+- Backend (Resful APIs)

+The main flow looks like this:
+FRONTEND ---- *async send request* --->> BACKEND --->> * handle logic & send response* --->> FRONTEND (update state to refresh ui part)

-To adapt the software specs, Java Spring-based techologies, Netflix OSS and Microservices parttern are choosen for development
+Basically, a combine of Java Spring-based + Netflix OSS + Microservices parttern are chosen for Backend development.
+And SinglePageApp with React + Redux + NextJS are chosen for Frontend.

 **The reasons**
 - Java Spring